Alpina: E65 B7

-For the E65 7 Series generation, the Alpina B7 was widely credited with being able to hold its own against top performing offerings from Mercedes (including AMG) such as the S600 and S63 AMG, Audi (particularly quattro's Audi S8), the Bentley Flying Spur, and Jaguar XJ Supercharged, while BMW's own top-of-the-line V12 760Li was considered uncompetitive.
+Based on the E65 7 Series generation, the B7 was officially introduced to the public at the 2003 Frankfurt Motor Show, and was available in normal and long-wheelbase versions.

-The E65 B7 uses a supercharged version of the 4.4-litre V8 found in the BMW 745i as the 750i and its 4.8-litre engine were not around when development began.
+The E65 B7 uses a supercharged version of the 4.4-litre N62 V8 found in the BMW 745i, as the 750i and its 4.8-litre engine were not around when development began.
+The engine uses a centrifugal type supercharger, the first to be used on an Alpina automobile.
 The 760Li's naturally aspirated 6.0-litre V12 was deemed too heavy to have a sporty offshoot.

 BMW of North America, LLC offered 800 Alpina B7s as limited edition models for 2007 and 2008, all of which quickly sold out.